You are here:

 During the second and third years of the program, students have the opportunity to attend clinical rotations in several renowned hospitals in the region, including the R Adams Cowley Shock Trauma Center at the University of Maryland Medical Center, the Johns Hopkins Hospital, and the VA Medical Centers in Baltimore and Washington, D.C.
 Clinical rotations in various teaching institutions, community hospitals, and rural sites are also available.

 Graduates are eligible to sit for the national certification examination offered by the American Association of Nurse Anesthetists.
 In 2013, 100% of the students who took the certification exam passed within two attempts, with 90% passing on the first attempt.
-Every 2013 graduate was hired within one month of graduation.

 University of Maryland School of Nursing’s Nurse Anesthesia Specialty is fully accredited through 2017 by the Council on Accreditation of Nurse Anesthesia Educational Programs.

 |NURS 613: Principles of Nurse Anesthesia I||3 Credits|

 |NURS 617: Technology & Physics of Nurse Anesthesia||2 Credits|

 |Fall Year 1|